-E. Executive Committee.
+3. Any action of the Governance and Directors Nominating Committee shall require the approval of a majority of the entire Governance and Directors Nominating Committee.
+If any provision of this paragraph (E) provides for a selection or determination to be made by any given group or Class of Directors, such selection or determination shall require the approval of a majority of the Directors in such entire group or Class, as the case may be, and (except as otherwise specifically provided) not the approval of any given subset of such group or Class, as the case may be.
+F. Executive Committee.
 If the Board of Directors decides to establish an Executive Committee, if he is willing and able to serve and for so long as he shall be a member of the Board of Directors, Mr. Ralph J. Roberts shall be the Chairman of the Executive Committee.

-F. Amendment.
-Subject to paragraph (G) of this Article SIXTH, until the earlier to occur of (i) the date on which Mr. Brian L. Roberts is no longer serving as the Chairman or the CEO and (ii) the sixth anniversary of the expiration of the Initial Term, the provisions of this Article SIXTH and the provisions of Article 9 of the By-Laws may not be amended, altered, repealed or waived in any respect without the prior approval of at least 75% of the entire Board of Directors.
+$G|\underline{F}$.
+Amendment.
+Subject to paragraph ($\underline{H}|\underline{G}$) of this Article SIXTH, until the earlier to occur of (i) the date on which Mr. Brian L. Roberts is no longer serving as the Chairman or the CEO and (ii) the sixth anniversary of the expiration of the Initial Term, the provisions of this Article SIXTH and the provisions of Article 9 of the By-Laws may not be amended, altered, repealed or waived in any respect without the prior approval of at least 75% of the entire Board of Directors.

-G. Termination.
-If Mr. Brian L. Roberts is no longer serving as the Chairman or the CEO, the provisions of this Article SIXTH (other than paragraphs (A) and (B)(2) (but only insofar as such paragraph relates to the requirement that a majority of the Directors be Independent Persons) and the second sentence of paragraph (B)(1), in each case of this Article SIXTH) shall terminate automatically without any further action of the Board of Directors or the shareholders of the Corporation; provided that notwithstanding the foregoing, in the event that Mr. Brian L. Roberts ceases to serve as the Chairman or the CEO prior to the 2005 annual meeting of shareholders of the Corporation, the provisions of paragraphs (A), (B), (C) and (D)(1)(a)-(c) of this Article SIXTH shall survive through the close of such annual meeting.
+$H|\underline{G}$.
+Termination.
+If Mr. Brian L. Roberts is no longer serving as the Chairman or the CEO, the provisions of this Article SIXTH (other than paragraphs (A); and (B)(2) (but only insofar as such paragraph relates to the requirement that a majority of the Directors be Independent Persons) and (E) and the second sentence of paragraph (B)(1), in each case of this Article SIXTH) shall terminate automatically without any further action of the Board of Directors or the shareholders of the Corporation; provided that notwithstanding the foregoing, in the event that Mr. Brian L. Roberts ceases to serve as the Chairman or the CEO prior to the 2005 annual meeting of shareholders of the Corporation, the provisions of paragraphs (A), (B), (C); and (D)(1)(a)-(c) and (E) of this Article SIXTH shall survive through the close of such annual meeting.